-The loss of data or the loss of confidential information is only part of the challenges that companies must face in terms of cybersecurity.
+The loss of data or the loss of confidential information is only part of the challenges that must be faced in terms of cybersecurity.

 According to the Digital Trust Survey 2021 report prepared by PwC based on the opinion of 3,249 business and technology executives from around the world, 96% of companies have modified their cybersecurity strategy.

-Among the biggest concerns regarding cyberattacks are those targeting the cloud, after many companies had to migrate their operations as a result of the pandemic.
-Similarly, more than half of companies plan to increase their budget in terms of cybersecurity.
+Among the biggest concerns regarding cyberattacks, those targeting the cloud stand out, this after many companies had to migrate their operations as a result of the pandemic.

-55% of the technology and security managers surveyed affirmed that in 2021 they will increase their cybersecurity budget and 51% that they will increase their full-time payroll.
+55% of the technology and security managers surveyed affirmed that in 2021 they will increase their budget in cybersecurity, and 51% that they will increase their full-time payroll.
+The positions most in demand are: those specialized in solutions for the cloud (43%), in security intelligence (40%) and in data analysis (37%).

-The most in-demand positions are those specialized in cloud solutions (43%), security intelligence (40%), and data analysis (37%).
-It is recommended that a financial institution carry out weekly threat and vulnerability assessments and thus reallocate resources if necessary.
+It is recommended that a financial institution carry out weekly threat and vulnerability assessments in order to reallocate resources if necessary.

 Likewise, cybersecurity should be considered in all business decisions connecting business unit budgets with cyber budgets aligning risks with existing data.

 A large number of vulnerabilities in cybersecurity are the product of human errors within the company, so it is important to know them to counteract them.

 Each member of the company has a responsibility to be part of that shield that protects the company.